agrison/go-tablib/README.md

 * Support more formats: DBF, XLS, LATEX, ...

 ## Contribute

+It is a work in progress, so it may exist some bugs and edge cases not covered by the test suite.

-PRs more than welcomed, come and join :)
+But we're on Github and this is Open Source, pull requests are more than welcomed, come and have some fun :)

 ## Acknowledgement